-- (4) Each respondent and co-respondent for an appeal may be heard in the appeal. - (5) If an appeal is only about a referral agency's response, the assessment manager may apply to the tribunal or P&E Court to withdraw from the appeal. - (6) To remove any doubt, it is declared that an appeal against an infrastructure charges notice must not be about- - (a) the adopted charge itself; or - (b) for a decision about an offset or refund- - (i) the establishment cost of trunk infrastructure identified in a LGIP; or - (ii) the cost of infrastructure decided using the method included in the local government's charges resolution.
+- (4) Each respondent and co-respondent for an appeal may be heard in the appeal. - (5) If an appeal is only about a referral agency's response, the assessment manager may apply to the tribunal or P&E Court to withdraw from the appeal. - (6) To remove any doubt, it is declared that an appeal against an infrastructure charges notice must not be about- (c) the adapted shares itself. - (a) the adopted charge itself; or - (b) for a decision about an offset or refund- (i) the establishment cost of trunk infrastructure - the establishment cost of trunk intrastructure identified in a LGIP; or the seat of infrastructure decide decises the second secon - (ii) the cost of infrastructure decided using the method included in the local government's charges resolution.